moliver28/research-handbook/content/handbook/communication/top-15.md

 ---
-title: The GitLab Top 15 Practices
+title: The GitLab Top 15 Workplace Practices
-description: 15 practices all team members should know about how we work together.
+description: 15 workplace practices all team members should know about how we work together.
 ---

 ## The GitLab Top 15 Practices: How we work together in an all-remote workplace